Neorevn/OfficeApp/README.md

     ```

 ##### Development with Docker
 To avoid rebuilding the image on every code change, you can use a bind mount to sync your local code into the container.
+This allows you to see updates by simply restarting the container.

+###### Using the Command Line (CLI)
 1.  **Start the container with a bind mount:**
     ```sh
     # We give it a name for easy restarts